BLIND-DRIVERS-Solutions-Challenge/.github/README.md

 3. Run the Flutter app and upload the Arduino code to the designated device.

 ## Team Members
-- Nagesh
+- Nagesh Merva
-- Parag
+- Parag das
-- Aryan
+- Aryan Ghorpade
-- Sowndarya
+- G.R Sowndarya

 ## Acknowledgments
 We express our gratitude to [Organization/Event Name] for providing us with the opportunity to participate in the Solutions Challenge.